modulus100/apicurio-kafka-avro-spring-boot-app/README.md

 ## Troubleshooting

 - 401/403 from Apicurio
-  - Verify Azure OIDC variables on the `registry` container
+  - Verify OIDC variables on the `registry` container
-  - Check tenant ID and token/issuer URLs
+  - Check token/issuer URL matches your provider (Keycloak realm URL for local)
   - For local dev set `REGISTRY_AUTH_AUTHORIZATION_ROLES_ENABLED=false`

 - Token errors (invalid_client / invalid_scope)
-  - Ensure the SR app has a client secret and uses the v2 token endpoint
+  - Ensure the SR client is confidential and has a valid client secret
-  - Use `scope=api://<APICURIO_APP_ID>/.default` for client credentials
+  - For Keycloak, `scope` may be blank; ensure the token URL matches the realm

 - Subject mismatch
   - Subject is `demo-topic-value` by default.
 If you change the subject name strategy, align the migrator and apps accordingly.